8 Best Moroccan Side Dishes You’ll Love

 Eggplant salad, or Zaalouk, is a popular dish in Morocco that makes an excellent side dish for chicken.
 The eggplant is roasted and then combined with tomatoes, garlic, and a variety of vibrant spices.
 The result is a super flavorful and bold salad that pairs well with the rich flavors of Moroccan chicken.

 Eggplant salad is also a great way to add some color and nutrition to your plate.
 Eggplants are a good source of fiber and vitamins, making them a healthy addition to any meal.
 So if you’re looking for a delicious and healthy side dish to accompany your Moroccan chicken, Eggplant salad is a perfect choice.

 Potato cakes (Maakouda)

-Potato cakes, or maakouda as they are called in Morocco, are a traditional street food that make an excellent side dish for Moroccan chicken.
-These seasoned patties are typically made with potatoes, onions, and a variety of spices, and then deep fried until golden brown.
+Potato cakes, or maakouda as they are called in Morocco, are a traditional street food that makes an excellent side dish for Moroccan chicken.
+These seasoned patties are typically made with potatoes, onions, and a variety of spices, and then deep-fried until golden brown.
 The result is a crispy cake that is bursting with flavor.